 Use the self-assessment tool to see if you are eligible to work off campus without a work permit.

-Please note you need a Social Insurance Number (SIN) from Service Canada to work in Canada or to receive benefits and services from government programs.
+Please note you need a Social Insurance Number (SIN) from Service Canada to work in Canada or to receive benefits and services

 International Students must have valid documents to be able to stay and study in Canada.

 Visitors, workers and students can apply online at https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/work.html

 for faster processing.

 Whenever possible, students are encouraged to apply online to extend their study permit, TRV, and/or apply or renew their work permits.
 If you have already submitted a paper application, please do not submit an electronic application as this will not speed up processing.

 International students who are undertaking any kind of field education (co-op, externship, practicum, clinical, etc.), regardless of length, must have a valid co-op work permit.
 You can submit this application at the same time as your study permit application.
 If you did not apply for your co-op work permit along with your study permit or did not receive one with your study permit, you will have to submit a separate application through CIC while in Canada well in advance of the start date of your placement.